 View All Locations

 Home > Patient & Family Resources > Health Library > Quick Tips: 9 Things to Do if You've Been Exposed to COVID-19

-If you've been exposed, you should stay in isolation for 14 days.
+If you've been exposed to the virus but don't have symptoms, you may need to stay in quarantine for up to 14 days.
+In some cases it may be shorter.
+Ask your doctor when it's safe to end your quarantine.
+Be sure to follow all instructions from your local health authorities.
 Don't go to school, work, or public areas.
 And don't use public transportation, ride-shares, or taxis unless you have no choice.
 Leave your home only if you need to get medical care.
 But call the doctor's office first so they know you're coming, and wear a cloth face cover when you go.

 Call your doctor or other health professional to let them know that you've been exposed.
 They might want you to be tested, or they may have other instructions for you.

 It can help stop the spread of the virus when you cough or sneeze.

 If possible, stay in a separate bedroom and use a separate bathroom.

 If you can, have a friend or family member care for them while you're sick.